ssi.nostr.encrypt()

 type

-.
-The version to define encryption algorithms if the type is"nip44"
+string.
+The version to define encryption algorithms if the type is"nip44".

 Return value